nightscout/trio-docs/docs/EN/operate/customize.md

 ## Bypass Authentification for Bolusing

+:::{warning}
+If you disable this, you remove an important safety feature.
+:::
+***In addition to authenticating every manual bolus, this helps to protect against sleep bolusing and pocket bolusing.***

 Depending on your iPhone settings and model, you may have Face ID or Touch ID enabled.
 Those security features will also be used to authenticate bolus delivery in Open-iAPS.
 You can disable authentication (i.e., not require Face ID, Touch ID, or passcode for bolusing) through the following code customization.

-:::{caution}
-- If you disable this, you remove an important safety feature.
-- In addition to authenticating every manual bolus, this helps to protect against sleep bolusing and pocket bolusing.
-:::

-> Note: you can apply this customization using the script to [Customize Open-iAPS](build.md#customize-open-iaps).
->
-> Open-iAPS uses many submodules from the LoopKit username with FreeAPS and oref code as the manager.
+% You can find the script for this customization here [Customize Open-iAPS](#customize-open-iaps).
+Open-iAPS uses many submodules from the LoopKit username with FreeAPS and oref code as the manager.

-If you prefer to edit the file yourself:
+*To edit the file:*

 Edit line 20 of the file `LoopKit/LoopKitUI/Extensions/Environment+Authenticate.swift`